YiChiang12/bellabeat_case_study/docs/step1_ask/step1_ask.md

 ---

 ## Guiding Questions
-These questions guide the entire data analysis process and define the scope of exploration:
+These questions guide the data analysis process and define the scope of exploration:

 1. **What trends exist in consumer smart device usage?**
    - Identify daily habits, common behaviors, and usage frequency among device users.